chess297/algorithm/README.md

 # algorithm

-> algorithm study repository, before start, should learn the language
+> learn algorithm and learn my love for programming.